Elizabeth Warren Touts Barack Obama And Harry Reid’s Praise In New Nevada Ad

 On Saturday, Warren released a new campaign advertisement, according to The Hill.
 The ad, which will air in Nevada, touts Warren’s work with former Senator and Senate Majority Leader Harry Reid and former President Barack Obama.
 The 30-second video highlights praise from both men.

 “She’s become perhaps the leading voice in our country on behalf of consumers,” Obama can be heard saying in the video.

 “Elizabeth understands what I strongly believe – that a strong, growing economy begins with a strong and thriving middle class.”

 “She had studied the financial world and had an insight into it that others didn’t have.
 When she talks, people listen,” Reid says in archival footage included in the clip.

 As The Hill notes, Warren set up the Consumer Financial Protection Bureau under the Obama administration.
-Reid, although he retired in 2017, remains an influential figure in Nevada.
+Although Reid retired in 2017, he remains an influential figure in Nevada.

-Neither Obama nor Reid have endorsed anyone yet.
+Neither Obama nor Reid has endorsed anyone yet.
 However, in an interview with The New York Times, Reid revealed that several candidates have regularly reached out to him, seeking advice.
 “The only advice I give anyone is if they call me.
 I’m as candid with them as I can be.
 And I don’t always tell them what they want to hear,” he told the NYT.

 The ad comes as Warren seeks to re-establish herself as a real contender in the primary race.
 For months, she was considered to be one of the frontrunners, only to fade away in late 2019.